The talks take place on Mondays at 15:00 (BCN time, CET) at the UAB seminar C1/-128.

 itle: Periodic solutions of Carathéodory differential equations via averaging method

-Abstract: In this talk we approach the problem of existence of periodic solutions for perturbative Carathéodory differential equations.
+Abstract: In this talk, we approach the problem of the existence of periodic solutions for perturbative Carathéodory differential equations.
 The main result provides sufficient conditions on the averaged equation that guarantee the existence of periodic solutions.
 Additional conditions are also provided to ensure the uniform convergence of a periodic solution to a constant function.
 The proof of the main theorem is mainly based on an abstract continuation result for operator equations.

 Reference: An averaging result for periodic solutions of Carathéodory differential equations, PROCEEDINGS OF THE AMERICAN MATHEMATICAL SOCIETY, Volume 150, Number 7, July 2022, Pages 2945–2954 https://doi.org/10.1090/proc/15810